swiftlang/swift/docs/CompilerPerformance.md

 `count_instructions`; if you are looking at a regression-range in which all the compilers have `-stats-output-dir` support, for example, you may well prefer to use `utils/process-stats-dir.py --compare-to-csv-baseline`, for example.

+##### General bisection

+When all else fails, coding up a manual bisection is often possible given a numbered set of testcases.
+The LLVM project ships with a very generic helper script for this, `llvm/util/bisect`, that takes a numeric range and a general subprocess and bisects the range until it finds the place the process changes from success to failure.

 ### Isolating a regression